Why Getting Out of Your Comfort Zone Feels So Hard

 This means:

-- Short-term discomfort feels very real and urgent
+- Short-term discomfort feels real and urgent

-- Long-term rewards feel more abstract and distant
+- Long-term rewards feel distant and abstract

 The Illusion That “More Information” Will Help

-Many people stay stuck because they believe:
+Many people stay stuck because they tell themselves:

 - “I need more knowledge first.”